I already touched on this topic in Blog 37: On The Importance Of Words, but I wanted to write more about the language and terminology that we use.

 Language and terminology can be used to add colour and complexity to your characters without compromising on your word count.
 Sticking to stereotypes for now, the evilness of your antagonists can be increased with the language and terminology that they use.
 If their language is mean, cold, and/or condescending, it is likely that the reader will ‘dislike’ these characters.
 Similarly, the goodness of your protagonists can be amplified by the honesty, good-will and politeness that may shine through in how they speak and interact with other characters.
 Not only this, but the language and terminology used by characters when they talk about other characters, can be used to paint pictures and nudge the reader’s opinions of those other characters.
 This happens all the time in real life, you see it in advertising, music, the media, and pretty much every single thing that is written, everyone has an opinion and their own lives, and naturally this will come through in their work, their mannerisms and what they say, even if they’re not aware of it.

 Your characters don’t necessarily have to be outright bad or good to disagree.
-It is quite probable that your characters may agree and hope for the same result, but they disagree on the methods on how to get there.
+Just as in real life, it is quite probable that your characters may agree and hope for the same result, but they disagree on the methods on how to get there.
 The Council of Elrond from the Lord Of The Rings is a perfect example here, the characters argue about what should be done with The One Ring.
 The majority believe it should be destroyed, but they argue about who will bear The One Ring in order to destroy it.
 The elves do not trust the humans or dwarves and neither do the dwarves or humans trust the elves.
 Eventually, Frodo offers to take The One Ring to Mordor himself, and ironically the others appear unable to argue with Frodo, he is a Hobbit from The Shire, and he has shown incredible resistance to The One Ring due to that fact that he has been the ring-bearer from the start.

 The language and terminology we use can inspire hope and compassion, or it can feed hatred and fear.
 It can also be used to try and fool people, you could use a clever antagonist who uses what would appear to be ‘positive’ language and terminology as a means to get their own way.
 Similarly you could have a protagonist who uses the wrong language and terminology and as a result is misunderstood, this often happens in books where there are love triangles, but it is usually more complicated as the main character themselves often can’t decide between two love-interests.